 Why does it matter?

 Deciding when to stop resuscitation in a paediatric cardiac arrest can be difficult.
-Guidance is sparse, and there are no universally recommended measures to help providers determine when to halt resuscitative measures.
+Guidance is sparse, and no universally recommended measures help providers determine when to halt resuscitative measures.
 This is a stark contrast to adult cardiac arrest management, where many validated termination of resuscitation rules are based on measurements such as end-tidal CO2.

 This is the first study to assess the association between pH and prognosis in paediatric out-of-hospital cardiac arrest.
 It presents robust evidence to support an objective, easily obtained measure that can assist decision-making around the termination of resuscitation.
 Important exclusions in this study were patients where resus was not attempted at a hospital, unknown age, traumatic or arrest secondary to hanging and those with no pre-hospital data.